jsadler2/jsadler2.github.io/index.md

 I really enjoy my research -- I love learning new things.
 That said, the prime environment for my learning and teaching has been with my family.

 ### Other interests
-I also love to play frisbee, ride my bike (esp. with my family), be outside in general, and bake bread and pizza.
+I love to play frisbee, ride my bike (esp. with my family), be outside in general, and bake bread and pizza.